-It’s not just a catchphrase, photography really is all about light.
+While it might sound like a catchphrase, photography really is all about light.
 As photographers we are slaves to it, like surfers to waves, anglers to fish, or stargazers to clear skies.
-If you want to capture important moments the most important thing is to be in the right place at the right time with your camera at the ready.
+A wise photographer once observed that if you want to make interesting photos you need to put your self in interesting situations.
 Because in these situations expression trumps aesthetics.
 When your mom meets her baby grandson for the first time, you can’t worry too much about the light, you’ve just gotta get the shot.
-But if you are determined to make beautiful photography then you need to be pretty much obsessed with light.
-You need to become a student of light, aware of it in every situation and observing how it works and how it changes the appearance of things.
-If you want to shoot portraiture you need to know when it is flattering and when it is unflattering and what you can do to make the best of whatever light is available.
+But if you are determined to make beautiful photography then you need to be develop and keen sense of light.
+You need to become a student of light and develop an awareness of it in every situation, observing how it works and how it changes the appearance of subjects.
+If you want to shoot portraiture you need to know when the light is flattering and when it is unflattering and what you can do to make the best of whatever light is available.

 Does this mean that we always need to have lots of light?
 Or are there opportunities to create strong and interesting work in low light situations?
 The answer is a resounding yes.
 And today I’m going to help you navigate the sometimes murky waters of low light photography.

 Stabilization works by counteracting the movements of your hands and allowing you to shoot at lower shutter speeds, and because of this it is a highly prized feature among photographers.
 There really is no downside to stabilization except that you have to pay a premium for it.
 This is certainly the case with lenses, but stabilization seems to be becoming more of a standard feature for mirrorless cameras.
-I’m also a big fan of stabilization because it allows you to shoot better videos hand-held.
+Another big advantage of stabilization is that it allows you to shoot better videos hand-held.

 Shoot to the left